 Dr. Robert Geist, Interim Director of the School of Computing, has received R&D credit in "The Hobbit: An Unexpected Journey" by Weta Digital.
 Robert spent 8 weeks of his Fall, 2011 sabbatical in Wellington, New Zealand, at Weta Digital, where he worked on normal map filtering techniques.
-He says, "It was a wonderful experience!
+"It was a wonderful experience!
 The people at Weta are terrific.
 I had a great time, and it caused me to completely change the contents of the graphics course I teach.
 I would go back and do it all again, if I could."

 The Science and Technology Council of the Academy of Motion Picture Arts and Sciences has selected Yujie Shu, DPA student, to participate in summer internship at Industrial Light & Magic.
 The Academy-sponsored program is designed to provide real-world experience to students interested in careers in motion picture graphics, technology and research.

 Director Irena Rindos presented the film at the opening ceremony on Wednesday, April 25th as the first film to be screened at GVIFF in the history of the festival.
 Art Director Cory Buckley, accompanied by Clemson University DPA Program Director Dr. Jerry Tessendorf, accepted the award at the awards ceremony on Saturday, April 28th.
 Wycinanki has been featured in over eight festivals across the United States including The Philadelphia Film & Animation Festival, The Seventh Annual REDCAT International Children’s Film Festival, and the North Carolina Family Film Festival where it won the award for the “Best Narrative Short.”